Milwaukee man charged, accused of posting drug deals on Facebook Live

-MILWAUKEE — A 20-year-old Milwaukee is criminally charged after he was caught on camera selling marijuana — and officials found drugs and guns in his home.
-This, after he posted a 40-minute video on Facebook Live of himself selling drugs out of a vehicle.
+MILWAUKEE — A 20-year-old Milwaukee man is criminally charged after he was caught on camera selling marijuana — and officials found drugs and guns in his home.
+This, after he posted a 40-minute Facebook Live video of himself selling drugs out of a vehicle.

 Jeffery Kirk is facing the following charges:

-- 4 counts of possession of a firearm by adjudicated delinquent
+- Possession of a firearm by adjudicated delinquent (four counts)

-According to the criminal complaint, on Sunday, September 10th a Milwaukee police officer received a 40-minute video that showed Jeffrey Kirk driving around the City of Milwaukee selling drugs and possessing guns.
-During the video, Kirk can be seen interacting with people who are posting on Facebook Live, telling them to call his phone — and answering phone messages in which he takes orders for marijuana.
+According to the criminal complaint, on Sunday, September 10th, a Milwaukee police officer received a 40-minute video that showed Jeffery Kirk driving around the City of Milwaukee selling drugs and possessing guns.
+In the video, Kirk can be seen interacting with people who are posting on Facebook Live, telling them to call his phone — and answering phone messages in which he takes orders for marijuana.

+“I’ve never seen this personally.
+I guess so blatant.
+But it really doesn’t surprise me,” said Staci Steen, a former police officer and current certified law enforcement instructor at MATC.

 At approximately eight minutes into the video, Kirk can be heard talking to someone on his cell phone — indicating that he was in the area of N. 35th Street and W. Hampton.
 In the video, Kirk can be seen holding a clear plastic bag which appears to contain a green plant-like substance, according to the criminal complaint.